pixpilot/scaffoldfy/docs/CONFIG_INHERITANCE.md

 }
 ```

-The child template inherits all prompts and variables from the base template and can use them in its tasks without redefining them.
+The child configuration inherits all prompts and variables from the base configuration and can use them in its tasks without redefining them.

-## Remote Templates from URLs
+## Remote Configurations from URLs

-Templates can be loaded from remote URLs (HTTP or HTTPS), enabling you to share base templates across projects and organizations.
+Configurations can be loaded from remote URLs (HTTP or HTTPS), enabling you to share base configurations across projects and organizations.

 ### Loading from a URL